agfc_logo

 Specific Duties and Responsibilities:

-and habitat-related activities on state-owned Wildlife Management Areas (WMAs).
-Provides
+• Developing, implementing, directing, supervising and monitoring forested-habitat management plansand habitat-related activities on state-owned Wildlife Management Areas (WMAs).

-projects.
-Uses relevant forestry equipment and software to complete job duties.
-Develops detailed
+• Using relevant forestry equipment and software to complete job duties.

-maps and maintains land information databases for resource planning, management and
+• Developing detailed maps and maintaining land information databases for resource planning, management and agency accomplishment tracking

-partner organization personnel.
-Projects project expenditures and assists supervisor in preparing program budget.
+• Forecasting project expenditures and assisting supervisor in preparing program budget.

 Certificates, Licenses, or Registrations: